 Still, for those who qualify, taking home office deductions is easier now than it used to be.
 Until the IRS simplified the process a few years ago, you had to factor in a lot of complicated figures, such as the percentage of square footage your office takes in your house, and depreciation of your home's purchase price.
-You can still apply with that method if you want, but now you have the option of using a simplified deduction of $5 per square foot dedicated to home office use, with a maximum of 300 square feet.
+You can still apply that method if you want to, but now you have the option of using a simplified deduction of $5 per square foot dedicated to home office use, with a maximum of 300 square feet.

 For those who qualify, taking home office deductions is easier now than it used to be.

-In a few situations, it might still make sense to use the more complex deduction—for example, if your home office is significantly larger than 300 square feet, or if your office takes up a large proportion of the house.
+In a few situations, it might still make sense to use the more complex deduction—for example, if your home office is significantly larger than 300 square feet, or if your office takes up a large portion of the house.
 You may also be able to deduct certain costs—some kinds of insurance, utility bills, renovations—that can't be deducted under the simplified method.
-Finally, while neither method allows your deduction to exceed your home-based business's income for that year, under the old method you can still carry excess deductions over to the next tax year.
+Finally, while neither method allows your deduction to exceed your home-based business’ income for that year, under the old method you can still carry excess deductions over to the next tax year.
 In many cases, the simplified deduction is the best and easiest option.
-If you use it this year, you're not required to use that option next year; it's totally fine to switch between options on a year-to-year basis, depending on which is more tax-efficient.
+If you use it this year, you're not required to use that option next year; it's totally fine to switch between options on a year-to-year basis, depending on which is more tax efficient.

 I'd suggest calculating both figures and comparing them to see which will save you more.
 Just make sure you're not leaving a legitimate deduction on the table.
 And whatever you decide, be sure you work with a tax professional as well as your financial advisor.